Michael-AUG/Michael-AUG.github.io/ron.markdown

 ![Ron's QSL card from 2013](images/g4aug/Ron.jpeg)

 Ron became a silent key in 2017.
-It is my privilege to follow his G4 AUG call as GM5 AUG.
+It is my privilege to follow his G4AUG call as GM5AUG.
 As you'll see from my 'Vintage Equipment' page, much of his equipment is still used as well.
 He was a credit to the hobby, and I was privileged to be his friend.

 ![Ron and Eileen](images/g4aug/RonAndEileen.jpg)
 <br>*Ron, with his XYL Eileen*